cs1302uga/cs1302-ce28/README.md

    This method gets its name from the idea that it breaks up the array into two "partitions" on either side of the pivot value in the specified range (i.e., from `lo` to `hi`).
-After a call to `partition`, **the element at the index position returned by the method is guaranteed to be** **in its correct sorted position within the range.** Everything to left is less or equal to the pivot value and everything to the right is greater than.
+After a call to `partition`, **the element at the index position returned by the method is guaranteed to be** **in its correct sorted position within the range.** Everything to left is less than or equal to the pivot value and everything to the right is greater than.

 1. **GROUP MEMBER 1:** create the skeleton code for a basic driver class called